alepanti/ChiTrafficInsights/README.md

 ## BQ Tables

+I used dbt to transform the data from the staging tables.
+I created additional fact and dimension tables to help with analyzing regional and time-based traffic.

 | Table Name          | Partition/Cluster       | Description                          |
 |---------------------|-------------------------|--------------------------------------|
 | stg_traffic_raw     | none                    | Raw API data                         |